vefunder/protocol-research-review/articles/spiraldao/Spiral_DAO.md

 The COIL & SPR tokens represent a share of all Spiral DAO's Treasury assets.
 As such, we've examined the risks to which token holders are exposed.
 These tokens carry the associated risks of every asset the Treasury holds, including the potential fluctuations in the value of these assets, exposure to market volatility, and any other risks inherent to the individual assets themselves.

-The treasury composition can by audited [here](https://debank.com/profile/0xC47eC74A753acb09e4679979AfC428cdE0209639), and is curently exposed to 7 additional protocols (Aura, StakeDAO, Convex, Aave, Balancer, Curve, and Silo).
+The treasury composition can be audited [here](https://debank.com/profile/0xC47eC74A753acb09e4679979AfC428cdE0209639) and is currently exposed to 7 additional protocols (Aura, StakeDAO, Convex, Aave, Balancer, Curve, and Silo).
 Each protocol has different risk profiles, and COIL/SPR holders are exposed to them all.
 The potential for de-pegging in DeFi liquidity lockers, such as AuraBal and sdCRV, presents a risk that stakeholders must be aware of, as it can disrupt Spiral DAO's underlying holdings.
 Users should consider the mechanics specific to each asset and understand the implications of a de-pegging event on the Treasury's value.

 Although Spiral DAO attests to a treasury target of 45% stablecoin as of this [Snapshot vote](https://snapshot.org/#/spiralgov.eth/proposal/0x2c83dbf3dd2a77d9eb71978d8cae41f17567b0213c916bc2970810fbc4671846), users should be aware of market risk to the underlying strategies.
-Currently only 30% of the treasury is in stables without exposure to market risk (eg. USDC as collateral in Aave).
-Nearly 40% of the stablecoin portion of the treasury is deployed as Curve and Balancer LPs paired with COIL.
-This greatly increases the market risk of the stable portion of the portfolio, and isn't adequately conveyed in Spiral DAO's own [dashboard](https://spiral.farm/dashboard).
+Currently, only 30% of the Treasury is in stables without exposure to market risk (e.g. USDC as collateral in Aave).
+Nearly 40% of the stablecoin portion of the Treasury is deployed as Curve and Balancer LPs paired with COIL.
+This dramatically increases the market risk of the stable part of the portfolio and isn't adequately conveyed in Spiral DAO's own [dashboard](https://spiral.farm/dashboard).

 ![Spiral DAO Treasury Composition 5_12_23](https://github.com/vefunder/protocol-research-review/assets/51072084/35527721-7786-45cc-a5aa-39c6fe6ce97e)